Bohemian Rhapsody (2018)

 Brian comes up with a new song that he thinks will encourage the audience to perform along with the band - "We Will Rock You".
 Sure enough, it becomes another smash hit.
 After one of Queen's performances, Paul approaches Reid and suggests that they try and get Freddie to go solo.
 Meanwhile, Freddie finds Mary with her new boyfriend David (Max Bennett).
 On the way home from the show, Reid offers the solo deal to Freddie, but it only enrages him to even think about leaving the band, and Freddie fires Reid.

 Freddie's behavior gets worse as he shows up to rehearsals late and almost fights with Roger.
-They settle their arguments as Deaky writes a new hit, "Another One Bites The Dust".
+However, for all that rancor, the band remains productive: they settle their arguments as Deaky creates a catchy new bass line that inspires a new hit, "Another One Bites The Dust".

 The band goes to a press conference where reporters hound Freddie with questions about his sex life and orientation, due to ongoing rumors that he has been engaging in gay orgies.
 He appears too overwhelmed and dazed to properly answer questions when he is not being rude to the reporters.